krishnakadiyala/NPAcourse/labs/Lab_02_Using_Python_Interpreter.md

 ```

 When you see the `$` at the command line prompt, this should tell you that you're at a "Linux shell" prompt.
-When you see the `>>>`, you now know that you're at an interactive Python prompt using the native Python interpreter.
+When you see the `>>>`, you now know that you're at an interactive Python prompt using the native Python Interpreter.

 ##### Step 4